Last updated January 31, 2020 with info about alternative text for animated GIFs.

 - Alt text descriptions are limited to 420 characters

-- Image descriptions cannot be added to GIFs or videos
+- Image descriptions cannot be added to animated GIFs or videos

 - Alt text is only visible to people using assistive technology, like screen readers or Braille displays.

 Which explains when I tested it on my Twitter mobile app, I couldn’t see the alt text.
 My friend Sarah Bourne pointed out I could confirm the alt text by viewing the source of the Twitter.
 My friend Al Puzzoli confirmed the alt text was read out loud on his screen reader application.